theislab/anndata2ri/README.rst

 RPy2 converter from AnnData_ to SingleCellExperiment_ and back.

-You can for for example use it to process your data using both Scanpy_ and Seurat_, as described in this `example notebook`_
+You can for example use it to process your data using both Scanpy_ and Seurat_, as described in this `example notebook`_

 .. _AnnData: https://anndata.readthedocs.io/en/latest/
 .. _SingleCellExperiment: http://bioconductor.org/packages/release/bioc/vignettes/SingleCellExperiment/inst/doc/intro.html